On a minimax principle in spectral gaps: An abstract minimax principle in spectral gaps

 \section{An abstract minimax principle in spectral gaps}

-We rely on the following abstract minimax principle in spectral gaps, part~(a) of which is extracted from~\cite{GLS99} and part~(b) of which is its natural adaptation to the operator framework; cf.~also~\cite[Proposition~A.3]{NSTTV18}.
+We rely on the following abstract minimax principle in spectral gaps, part~(a) of which is extracted from~\cite{GLS99} and part~(b) of which is its natural adaptation to the operator framework; cf.~also~\cite[Proposition~A.3]{NSTTV20}.
+For the convenience of the reader, its proof is reproduced in Appendix~\ref{sec:GLS} below.